meefs/prvhash/README.md

 A proposed short name for hashes created with `prvhash64.h` is `PRH64-N`, where `N` is the hash length in bits (e.g., `PRH64-256`).

-## PRVHASH64_64M ##
+## PRVHASH64_64M

 This is a minimized implementation of the `prvhash64` hash function.
-Arguably, it is the smallest hash function in the world, that produces 64-bit hashes of this quality level.
-While this function does not provide a throughput that can be considered "fast", due to its statistical properties it is practically fast for hash-maps and hash-tables.
+It is one of very few smallest hash functions which produces 64-bit hashes of this quality level.
+While this function does not provide a bulk throughput that can be considered "fast", due to its statistical properties it is fast for short-key hash-maps and hash-tables.

-## Streamed Hashing ##
+## Streamed Hashing

-The file `prvhash64s.h` includes a relatively fast streamed hashing function which utilizes a "fused" PRVHASH arrangement.
+The file `prvhash64s.h` includes a relatively fast streamed hashing function which uses a "fused" PRVHASH arrangement.
 Please take a look at the `prvhash64s_oneshot()` function for usage example.
 The `prvhash64s` offers both an increased security and hashing speed.

 This function has an increased preimage resistance compared to the basic hash function implementation.
-Preimage resistance cannot be currently estimated exactly, but the hash length affects it exponentially.
-Also, preimage attack usually boils down to exchange of forged symbols to "trash" symbols (at any place of the data stream); substitutions usually end up as being quite random, possibly damaging to any compressed or otherwise structured file.
+Preimage resistance cannot currently be estimated exactly, but the hash length affects it exponentially.
+Also, second preimage attack usually boils down to exchange of forged symbols to "trash" symbols (at any place of the data stream); substitutions usually result in random values, possibly damaging to any compressed or otherwise structured file.
 Which means that data compression software and libraries should always check any left-over, "unused", data beyond the valid compressed stream, for security reasons.

-Time complexity for preimage attack fluctuates greatly as preimage resistance likely has a random-logarithmic PDF of timing.
+The time complexity of a preimage attack is highly variable and appears to follow a random-logarithmic distribution.

-Even though a formal proof is not yet available, the author assumes this hash function can compete with widely-used SHA2 and SHA3 families of hash functions while at the same time offering a considerably higher performance and scalability.
+Even though a formal proof is not yet available, the author believes this hash function can compete with widely-used SHA2 and SHA3 families of hash functions while at the same time offering a considerably higher performance and scalability.
 When working in open systems, supplying a secret seed is not